 - Length: Is the blade too long or short?
 People with smaller hands should use knives with a smaller blade, for instance.

 - Material: Do you prefer a blade made of Hagane or stainless steel?
-As mentioned above, Hagane requires frequent maintenance whereas stainless steel holds its sharpness and is easier to care for.
+As mentioned above, Hagane requires frequent maintenance, whereas stainless steel holds its sharpness and is easier to care for.

 - Craftsmanship: Overall, do you trust the craftsmanship?
-Cheaper blades are made in China and are mass-produced whereas most Japan made knives are forged by hand.
+Cheaper blades are made in China and are mass-produced, whereas most Japan-made knives are forged by hand.

 - Overall: Do you like the design and look of the knife?
 Would you want an engraving on the blade?
-While aesthetics alone will not alter your knife skills, you should pick one that you like!
+While aesthetics alone will not alter your knife skills, you should pick one you like!

-An anecdote: When I started culinary school in Tokyo, we were given a set of both Western and Japanese knives (Sakai knives, for those curious).
-While the knives were of high quality, I found some difficult to use as the blades were huge and the grip was uncomfortable in my small hands (for reference, I have really short fingers and small palms).
-When I started working in kitchens after graduating, I went to a knife shop and after consulting with the shop owner, was recommended a 22cm stainless steel Santoku knife.
-Not only did I cut myself less often, but I was also much comfortable wielding the blade and saw a great improvement in my chopping skills.
+When I started working in kitchens after graduating, I went to a knife shop and, after consulting with the shop owner, was recommended a 22cm stainless steel Santoku knife.
+Not only did I cut myself less often, but I was also much more comfortable wielding the blade and saw a significant improvement in my chopping skills.
 While I do not work in kitchens nowadays, I use this knife daily and am much happier with the experience overall.

 How to Care and Maintain Your Knife

-Never use a knife sharpener (the ones that you drag the blade across).
+Never use a knife sharpener (the one that you drag the blade across).
 Not only does that whittle down the blade, but the friction can also cause strain.
-The majority of these knife sharpeners are made for the double-bladed Western knives anyway, and not made for Japanese knives.
-Same with the honing steel, this is only for Western knives.
-Contrary to popular belief, this does not sharpen a dull blade, it only aligns a bent out edge.
-Thus, honing makes sense only if you had already sharpened the blade.
+The majority of these knife sharpeners are made for double-bladed Western knives anyway and not made for Japanese knives.

 1. Maintaining Your Knife